How to Care for Aging Parents: 15 Steps To Take Now for the Future

 Tip #10: Explore assistive tech.

-From smart home devices to medication management apps, there's a wealth of technology available that can support your aging parents and ease your caregiving burden.
+From smart home devices to medication management apps to apps that offer in-home companionship for aging parents, there’s a wealth of technology available that can support your aging parents and ease your caregiving burden.
 These will make your life much simpler and easier to manage.

 Tip #11: Don't be afraid to say no.